CharlesStover/reactn/README.md

 ###### useDispatch(keyof Reducers)

-`useDispatch('reducerName')` allows you to dispatch a global reducer.
+`useDispatch("reducerName")` allows you to dispatch a global reducer.

 ```javascript
 import React, { useDispatch, useGlobal } from 'reactn';